Cart»

 DOZEN

-Ruby red in colour with purple hues.
+Ruby red colour, purple hues.
 Lifted aromas of red and black berries with hints of chocolate and cedar spice.
 The palate is medium bodied, a rich mouthfeel is underpinned by focused and fine grained tannins.
-Bin 56 displays cassis, red berries, dark chocolate and cigar box flavours with a lingering finish.
-Bin 56 is drinking perfectly now, and has the potential to age further in the bottle for up to ten years.
-Perfect with Moroccan lamb, osso bucco, or spicey gourmet sausages.
+Bin 56 is brimming with ripe red berries and cassis flavours, supported by dark chocolate and cigar box notes before a long, lingering finish.
+Perfect with Moroccan lamb, osso bucco, or spicy gourmet sausages.

 Clare Valley